MariahCasciola/art-gallery/README.md

 - Used React to break up the process into a more digestible format for a single page

-- Place assets folder in src folder so they can be accessed in components
+- Place assets folder in src folder so they can be accessed in components via file paths

 - Create a skeleton with all of the required text and image links